 2018 – $5,000

 What if applicant doesn’t know anyone from one of the Sponsor Groups?

-The applicant, parent or school official can call either a committee member or SRM Headquarters in Wheat Ridge, CO.
+The applicant, parent or school official can call either a committee member or SRM Headquarters.
 We can usually put them in touch with with a local SRM, NACD or SWCS member.

 What is required of the Applicant’s Sponsor?

 Their signature on the application.
 The sponsor should also offer to review the application for the individual and offer constructive comments on the submission.